Text-to-Text Multi-view Learning for Passage Re-ranking: Introduction

 Over the past few years, there has been increased interest in leveraging neural networks to facilitate text ranking in the information retrieval (IR) community~\cite{nogueira2020passage, Guo_2016, hof2020interpretable, mitra2017learning, Xiong_2017}.
 Borrowing the great progress made by deep contextualized representations pretrained on large corpora~\cite{raffel2019exploring, devlin2019bert, radford2019language, brown2020language,lewis-etal-2020-bart} and the availability of large-scale human-annotated query-document pairs~\cite{bajaj2018ms}, text ranking models have experienced a great leap in ranking effectiveness compared to traditional IR baselines~\cite{lin2020pretrained}.
 However, the great success of the text ranking model heavily relied on the number and the quality of training relevance pairs~\cite{zhang-etal-2020-little}.
 Therefore, the urge to develop more data-efficient approaches is strong due to the expensiveness of collecting high quality human-annotated relevant pairs.

 Recently, the success of deep contextualized representations, e.g., BERT~\cite{devlin2019bert}, is further advanced by the unified text-to-text pretrained transformer frameworks~\cite{raffel2019exploring, lewis-etal-2020-bart, brown2020language}.
-By unifying natural language processing tasks in one text-to-text interpretation, these text-to-text pretrained models can be adopted for advancing existing IR applications in a straightforward manner such as text ranking~\cite{nogueira2020document}, document expansion~\cite{nogueira2019doc2query}, and relevance data augmentation~\cite{bird2020chatbot}.
+By unifying natural language processing tasks in one text-to-text interpretation, these text-to-text pretrained models can be adopted for advancing existing IR applications in a straightforward manner such as passage and document ranking~\cite{nogueira2020document}, document expansion~\cite{nogueira2019doc2query}, and relevance data augmentation~\cite{bird2020chatbot}.
 However, while these pretrained text-to-text models have further advanced ranking effectiveness from different angles, there still exist several shortcomings.
 One of the challenges posed by leveraging pretrained text-to-text models is the overfitting issue, to alleviate which, the recent work~\cite{nogueira2020document} scales the number of parameters up to the formidable three billion.
 Normally, the generalization ability can be amended by (1) pretraining models using more parameters on larger corpus, or (2) collecting more relevance labels of the text ranking task; in contrast to the previous two approaches, in this study, we aim at addressing the problem from the perspective of multi-view learning.
+By taking a deeper look into the existing text-ranking and document expansion models, we hypothesize that combining multi-view learning with the text-to-text framework is a possible direction toward better contextualized representation for text ranking.
+Mainly developed by the computer vision community, multi-view learning is a framework that seeks to learn better object representations via representation alignment and representation fusion~\cite{Li_2019}.
+For example, an object's representation is more comprehensive when we train models to unify different views in 3D object recognition~\cite{su2015multiview} or multi-modal representation learning~\cite{ngiam2011multimodal}.
+Inspired by these works, we conjecture that the concept of relevant pairs can be represented from two different \emph{views}: (1) a text-ranking objective; (2) a text-generation objective.
+In addition, the text-to-text framework is by nature matched with the multi-view learning as it is easy to append different task prefix heads given the same relevance pair, i.e., a query and a relevant passage.